Eriocaulon scariosum: Taxonomic history

-In the past, the only treatment and taxonomy of Eriocaulon that was in Australia were from the nineteenth century.
+In the past, the only treatment and taxonomy of Eriocaulon in Australia were from the nineteenth century.
 Leach (2000) listed nine new species that are endemic to northern Australia.

-This species was described with the name: Eriocaulon scariosum, it was published scientifically in The Cyclopedia by James E.Smith located in London.
+This species was described with the name Eriocaulon scariosum, and it was published scientifically in The Cyclopedia by James E. Smith located in London.

-There are regional floral treatments and papers on Eriocaulon that facilitate information on the Australian genus.
+There are regional floral treatments and publications on Eriocaulon that facilitate information on the Australian genus.
 The seed coat morphology can facilitate a set of characteristics that are useful in the diagnosis and identification of species and data on the relationships of the species.

-Most species of Eriocaulon has a consistent seed coat pattern, this is verified by the research on the Australian species.
+Most species of Eriocaulon has a consistent seed coat pattern, as verified by research on the Australian species.
 Seed coat pattern can be observed through a microscope, dissecting it.
 The ontogenetic development of the floral features in the plant has been referenced by Phiiplis (1994) and Giulietti et al. (1987).

 What is key to the taxonomy of Eriocaulon taking place on mound springs in Australia is that the seed of the Eriocaulon is with papillae and is displayed in a reticulate pattern.
 The plant has large female sepals, oblong spatulate leaves. and has no thick or heavy dorsal keels.
 This appearance is on mound springs in the Taroom district and present in different habitats.